 14. Visit the Gede Ruins

 If you are going to make your way to the Kenya coast, be sure to add a visit to the Gede Ruins Museum to your itinerary.
 This museum, located on the Kenyan coast near Watamu Beach, is a historical sights of an ancient Swahili town dating back to the 13th century and provides visitors with a unique glimpse into the region’s rich cultural heritage.

-The ruins comprise a vast complex of mosques, a grand palace, and residential buildings, all nestled in 45 acres of pristine forest.
+The ruins comprise a vast complex of mosques, a grand palace, and residential buildings.
+These are all nestled in 45 acres of pristine forest.
 Visitors can explore the ruins and learn about the history of this once-thriving city through guided tours and informational displays.

 You are bound to have a great time in Kenya no matter which of these activities you choose to add to your itinerary.
-To cover most activities, plan a minimum of 2 weeks in Kenya, including a Rift Valley safari, visiting multiple national parks, and a trip to the Kenya Coast.
+To cover most activities, plan a minimum of 2 weeks in Kenya.
+This includes Rift Valley safari, visiting multiple national parks, and a trip to the Kenya Coast.